I've been writing my whole life, sometimes with the left side of my brain, as

 McCourt's Angela's Ashes, and Joyce Carol Oates', Because It Is Bitter

 and Because It Is My Heart, all have this quality that I so admire.

 In my own stories, I try to achieve a high level of psychological realism,

 moving into the mental space of my characters, and settling in for the duration.

 Maintaining this kind or realism can be difficult at times.
-For example, when I
+I lived with Aaron Young,

 there were things I wanted to say that I couldn't say and still maintain the